grzesiek-galezowski/tdd-ebook/manuscript/340_Test-Driving_Value_object.md

 That was easy, huh?

 Johnny: Thanks.
-The Statement is false because it expects an exception but nothing is thrown.
-Let's make it true.
+The Statement is currently false because it expects an exception but nothing is thrown.
+Let's make it true by implementing the `null` check.

 ```csharp
 public static TrainId From(string trainIdAsString)